PixelatedPenmanship/pixelatedpenmanship.github.io/content/posts/PenBBS-355,-More-Than-a-Cnid-Knockoff/index.md

 ## How Do You Fill the Damn Thing?

 This is a quite unconventional filling system compared to other fountain pens, so here is a demonstration on how the pen is filled.

-{{<video src="/images/Lmc_20250330_162740.mp4" controls="yes">}}
+Please find that video [Here](https://drive.google.com/file/d/1ZARJglaTazEn9zXsO_s0gJOrhqbJEobr/view?usp=sharing).

 As I said, this fills kind of like a foldable syringe.
 This mechanism is extremely efficient, and also makes the pen easy to clean up as well, just pump and dump a couple of times with fresh water and that's it...